pote/planet.rb/README.md

 ## TODO:

+* Handle upgrade of planet template files on gem update
 * Contemplate nested planets - images, particularly.
-* Handle upgrade of planet template files on gem update
-* Create complete templates and posts directory tree if necessary
+* Create complete templates and posts directory tree if necessary (makedir_p)
 * Write blog post on "Importing your blog to octopress with planet.rb"
 * Find out why http://microformatique.com/optimus/?uri=http://mcdlr.com/&format=rss doesnt work
 * Get images from twitter if provided, or in some other magical way.